blrgis/blrgis.github.io/articles/basics_of_rs_gis.md

 - Vector Data

 ### The main difference:
-Raster data is basically images with fundamental
+Raster data is basically images with fundamental element being a 'pixel'.
+Whereas, in Vector data, the fundamental element is a point.